An official website of the United States government

 Brigadier General BRIAN S. HARTLESS

 Brig.
-Gen. Brian S. Hartless is the Air Force Director of Civil Engineers, Deputy Chief of Staff for Logistics, Engineering and Force Protection, Headquarters U.S. Air Force, the Pentagon, Arlington, Virginia.
-He is responsible for providing policy and oversight for the planning, development, construction, maintenance, utilities, and environmental quality of 176 Air Force bases worldwide valued at more than $420 billion.
+Gen. Brian S. Hartless is the Air Force Director of Civil Engineers, Deputy Chief of Staff for Logistics, Engineering and Force Protection, Headquarters U.S. Air Force, Arlington, Virginia.
+He is responsible for providing policy and oversight for the planning, development, construction, maintenance, utilities and environmental quality of 176 Air Force bases worldwide valued at more than $420 billion.
 This responsibility includes housing, fire and emergency services, explosive ordnance disposal and emergency management services.
 He also influences resourcing for installation support functions with an annual budget of $8 billion and is the focal point for organizing, training, and equipping a 51,000-person engineer force.

 Brig.
-Gen. Hartless is a 1996 Distinguished Graduate of the Virginia Military Institute and earned his commission as a Distinguished Graduate of the Reserve Officer Training Corps program.
+Gen. Hartless is a 1996 distinguished graduate of the Virginia Military Institute and earned his commission as a distinguished graduate of the Reserve Officer Training Corps program.

 EDUCATION